All Episodes

 And if you think that you can persuade people that Bush was on all these ballots yesterday and that he lost, you go right ahead.

-I am more than comfortable for you to think that, because it's going to continue to keep you focused on the wrong things in the ensuing years.
+I am more than comfortable for you to think that because it's going to continue to keep you focused on the wrong things in the ensuing years.

-Mike in Cleveland, you're next.
+Mike and Cleveland, you're next.

 Nice to have you on the program, sir.